 (a) On any Calculation Date, the "Exposure Amount" for each Party shall be calculated for all Transactions for which there are any Obligations remaining unpaid or unperformed, by calculating each Party's Exposure to the other Party in respect of each such Transaction and determining the net aggregate sum of all Exposures for all Transactions for each Party.
 The Party having the greater Exposure Amount at any time (the “Secured Party”) shall be deemed to have a "Net Exposure" to the other Party equal to the Secured Party’s Exposure Amount.

-(b) The "Collateral Requirement" for a Party (the “Pledging Party”) means the Secured Party’s Net Exposure minus the sum of (B):
+(b) The "Collateral Requirement" for a Party (the “Pledging Party”) means the Secured Party’s Net Exposure minus the sum of “B”: [what is “B”??]

 (1) the Pledging Party's Collateral Threshold; plus